JoshMooney/JoshMooney.github.io/_projects/in_progress/2020-01-10-Godot-Wild-Jam-#17.md

 [FINAL IMAGE HERE]

 With the coming week being a busy one in work, unfortunitly I am not sure how much time I will have to work on it hence I am aiming low and so happy with my progress

+## Day 3: Animations

+This was a first short dev day so I focuesed on clean up and tweaking just to

+This being the first short day of dev I was interested in getting as much quality into the game in as small of a time as possible

+## Day 4: State Machines

+## Day 5: AStar

+## Day 6: Burnout and Stress
+Got home from work, this being demo day I was working til around half 7, getting deadlines and attending remote demo via hangouts.
+Burn in began to set it with cooking, cleaning, working late and demo stress I didn't feel up to developing, the hope being I would be fresh for the final weekend.

+Burn out set in so took the day off

+## Day 7 - End of Jam: Pivot and Acceptance
+This was difficult for me to do but I decided halve way through Friday night I came to the realisation that to get the Jam done I would have to be flat out, this is something I am ofcourse used too but this weekend fell on possible the most important weekend of the year for me this was my Anniversary, 11 years to be specific.
+Amy is my favourite person my partner in crime and I wouldn't be half the man I am if it wasn't for her.
+So I prioritsed my personal life over the Jam.

+It was a strange sense of calm that washed over me in the minutes after coming to this decision.
+I am quiet a driven person but I am the first to admit I am also tough on myself when it comes to dead lines I feel like if I dont hold myself accountable who will, if I am making excuses at the end then I didnt apply myself along the way.
+This is usually my down turn but I am enjoying the Jam and my game too much to rush and put up only 10% of what I wanted for the Jam so my descion is to drop the deadline of the Jam and continue to develop the game in my free time.
+I am going to give it a maximum of 3-4 weeks.
+Seeing what I can get done in a week I would love to take the foot off the gas and enjoy the ride alittle more.
+So hopefully some time in February there will be a `final` update for my Godot Wild Jam #17 entry.